Future Faculty Fellows Program

 The Future Faculty Fellows Program, sponsored jointly by the Graduate School and the Center for Teaching and Learning, is a yearlong professional development program that brings together 15 innovative and dedicated teaching assistants from across campus to talk about, reflect upon, and improve their teaching, while preparing them for the academic job market and the rigors of their first faculty positions.
 Experienced teaching assistants with demonstrated teaching passion and who will be preparing for careers in higher education are invited to apply to the program.

-To preview the application, please view the PDF preview here (note, the final application must be submitted electronically through the link above).
+To preview the application, please view the PDF preview here (note, the final application must be submitted electronically through qualtrics).

 The Future Faculty Program